 Albuquerque Man Sentenced to Prison for Failing to Update his Sex Offender Registration

-ALBUQUERQUE – Kelly S. Hobbs, 38, of Albuquerque, N.M., was sentenced today in federal court to 26 months in prison followed by five years of supervised release for violating the Sex Offender Registration and Notification Act (SORNA).
-Hobbs will be required to register as a sex offender after completing his prison sentence.
+ALBUQUERQUE – Douglas Humilestewa, 53 of Albuquerque, N.M., was sentenced today in federal court to 30 months in prison followed by five years of supervised release for violating the Sex Offender Registration and Notification Act (SORNA).
+Humilestewa will be required to register as a sex offender when he completes his prison sentence.

 SORNA, also known as the Adam Walsh Protection and Safety Act, requires that a convicted sex offender register in each jurisdiction where the offender resides, where the offender is employed, or where the offender is a student, and that the sex offender maintain current registrations.

-This case was investigated by the U.S. Marshals Service.
-Assistant U.S. Attorney Joseph Spindle prosecuted the case.
+This case was investigated by the U.S. Marshals Service and was prosecuted by Assistant U.S. Attorney David M. Walsh.